Mythology of Oceania

-The mythology of Oceania and the Gods of the Pacific region are both complex and diverse.
-They have been developed over many centuries on each of the islands and atolls that make up Oceania.
-Some gods are shared between many groups of islands while others are specific to one set of islands or even to a single island.
-Their exact roles are often overlapping as one god can appear in different places under different names.
-A god can also appear in many different forms.
+The Mythology of Oceania and the Gods of the Pacific region are both complex and diverse topics.
+The stories developed over many centuries on each of the islands that make up Oceania.
+While some gods are shared between many groups of islands, others are specific to one set of islands or even to a single island.
+Their exact roles are often overlapping, as one god can appear in different places under different names.
+A god may also appear in many different forms.